Wordseer/wordseer/README.md

 Be prepared: you may have to do a little command-line voodoo to install and launch WordSeer!
 But once it is up and running, you will access it through a web browser.

-The latest release of WordSeer is available as a .zip file from this GitHub repository [here](https://github.com/Wordseer/wordseer/archive/master.zip).
+The latest release of WordSeer is available as a .zip or .tar.gz file from this GitHub repository [here](https://github.com/Wordseer/wordseer/releases/latest).
 Download this file and extract its contents wherever you want; WordSeer will keep all the files it needs to run in this folder.